Arizona Social Security Disability Attorney in Phoenix

 Social Security Disability Lawyers in Phoenix Can Help

-The Social Security Disability attorneys at Phillips Law Group know how to win your Social Security Disability or SSI claim.
+The Social Security Disability attorneys at Phillips Disability, P.C. know how to win your Social Security Disability or SSI claim.
 We will vigorously cross-examine the government's medical and vocational witnesses against you.
 Your claim did not get to the hearing level without evidence in the record which is contrary to your interests, or unless you have failed to meet one of your burdens of proof (probably due to a legal technicality that your doctor did not realize when writing your medical reports).

 Do not take the chance of allowing unfavorable evidence to obtain undue consideration when our attorneys might be able to get that evidence struck from your hearing record.
-Do not march blindly forward, suffering undue delay, when our attorneys can spot and cure technical defects rapidly and potentially assist you to avoid the DSS hearing process altogether.
+Do not march blindly forward, suffering undue delay, when our attorneys can spot and cure technical defects rapidly and potentially assist you to avoid the SSD hearing process altogether.

 Contact a Phoenix Disability Lawyer